gdw-workshop/2023_GDW_Workshop/exercises/software_installation_exercise.md

 # Software Installation Exercise

-Installing and managing software in a linux environment can be a challenge.
+Installing and managing software in a command-line environment can be a challenge.
 Let's practice installing a bioinformatics tool named jellyfish from the command line.
 We will do this two different ways:

 1. We will download a jellyfish binary: that is, a program ready to run.